angular/angular/aio/content/guide/router-reference.md

 <div class="alert is-helpful">

-Two older properties are still available; however, their replacements are preferable as they may be deprecated in a future Angular version.
+Two older properties are still available; however, their replacements are preferable as they might be deprecated in a future Angular version.

 * `params`: An `Observable` that contains the required and [optional parameters](guide/router-tutorial-toh#optional-route-parameters) specific to the route.
 Use `paramMap` instead.